Frequently asked questions from gambling consumers

 We receive regular calls on a range of topics from consumers into our Contact Centre, which due to the Covid-19 crisis is currently open on Mondays, Wednesdays and Fridays.
-To continue to support consumers, especially during this time, here we outline some of the most common queries we are receiving.
+To continue to support consumers, especially during this time, here we outline some of the most common queries we receive.

-Someone I know has been gambling under lockdown but the operator hasn’t completed any affordability checks.
+Someone I know has been gambling but the operator hasn’t completed any affordability checks.
 What are the rules around this?

 We expect operators to have checks and controls in place to keep consumers safe and this includes stepping in when a consumer begins showing risks of gambling harm and checking that a consumer can afford their gambling activity.
 Read more about what we expect from operators on affordability and protecting consumers.